Tancred, Prince of Galilee: Regency of Antioch

+Character

+Ralph of Caen details Tancred's personality in his chronicle and biography of him in the Gesta Tancredi.
+Ralph notes how Tancred was well aware of the innate sinfulness of the knightly profession and the violence it entailed, and how this led him to give up his life in Norman-dominated southern Italy to take part in Pope Urban II's call for an armed pilgrimage to the Holy Land.
+Tancred is described by Ralph as a very pious, violent hawk of a man.
+He was a shrewd, opportunistic warrior bred for conquest with a combative nature, but it also showcases a very pragmatic side of him concerning the even distribution among his men of the plunder gained following the despoliation of the mosques of Jerusalem after the city's conquest by the Crusaders in 1099.

 In fiction

 Tancred appears as a character in Torquato Tasso's 16th-century poem Jerusalem Delivered, in which he is portrayed as an epic hero and given a fictional love interest, the pagan warrior-maiden Clorinda.
+This poem was the inspiration for the 1957 film The Mighty Crusaders, about the Siege of Jerusalem in June–July 1099.
 He is also loved by the Princess Erminia of Antioch.
-Portions of Tasso's verses were set by Claudio Monteverdi in his 1624 dramatic work Il Combattimento di Tancredi e Clorinda.
+Portions of Tasso's verses were set by Claudio Monteverdi in his 1624 dramatic work Il combattimento di Tancredi e Clorinda.
 He also appears in one of the scenes in Imre Madách's The Tragedy of Man.
 In Tom Harper's Siege of Heaven he is depicted as a violent psychopath.
 His portrayal is similar although slightly more humorous in Alfred Duggan's novel Count Bohemond.

-Tancred also appears as one of the Crusade leaders in Sir Walter Scott's novel Count Robert of Paris who returned to Constantinople from Scutari to ensure a fair contest between Count Robert and his challenger.
+Tancred also appears in Sir Walter Scott's 1832 novel Count Robert of Paris, as one of the Crusade leaders who returned to Constantinople from Scutari to ensure a fair contest between Count Robert and his challenger.
 The novel Tancred, or the New Crusade by Benjamin Disraeli centres around the adventures of an imagined modern descendant and namesake of the Prince of Galilee.
 Rossini's opera Tancredi is based on Tasso, via Voltaire's play Tancrède of 1759.

+Modern fictional portrayals of Tancred include Sharon Kay Penman's novel Lionheart.